fundacaocerti/qda_modelos/README.md

 onboard satellites.

-According to the literature there are different approaches used in bio-optical modeling since simple models, based on empirical and semi-empirical relations, until mots complexes models based on radiative transfer theory.
+According to the literature there are different approaches used in bio-optical modeling since simple models, based on empirical and semi-empirical relations, until most complexes models based on radiative transfer theory.

 Currently, this project implements a library of empirical and semi-empirical models which can be used to predict the concentration of chlorophyll-a, total suspended solids, water transparency, turbidity, phycocyanin and the detection of macrophytes in aquatic environments.